2012 South Korean legislative election: Opinion polling

-Polls were barred in the final week of the election, just before indications suggested the two largest parties would get somewhere between 130–135 seats each.
+Polls were barred in the final week of the election, just before indications suggested the two largest parties would get somewhere between 130 and 135 seats each.
 A high turnout, particularly with the youth, was seen as beneficial to the opposition.

 Results

 The voting centres were open from 6:00−18:00.
 Voting occurred via electronic ballot counting and scanning that gave an instantaneous result.
 Cho Myung-chul's successful candidature was the first time that one of the 23 thousand North Korean refugees living in the South was elected to the National Assembly.

-By region
+By city/province

-The result showed considerable regional variations.
-The DUP and its coalition partner the UPP made significant gains in the north-west of the country, winning a combined total of 26 new seats in Seoul, four in Incheon and 14 in suburban Gyeonggi-do.
-Altogether the DUP-UPP coalition won 70 of 112 seats in this region, a gain of 44.
-They also maintained their dominant position in Jeolla and Jeju, winning 31 of 33 seats, a gain of three.
-Had the liberal parties made comparable gains in the eastern half of the country, they would have won the election.
-They won only 13 seats of 100 in these provinces, a net gain of one.
-In Chungcheong, Gangwon and Gyeongsang, the Saenuri Party made gains from the DUP and the Liberty Forward Party.
-The liberal parties failed to make significant gains in the southeast, a traditionally conservative region.
-The Saenuri Party also took seats from independent members across the country.

 Reactions and aftermath

 President Lee said that the "people made wise choices.
 The government will do its best to manage state affairs in a stable manner and take care of the people's livelihood".
 The DUP's secretary-general Park Sun-sook conceded the election and added: "The DUP failed to turn public calls for punishing the ... ruling party into reality.
 We apologise for disappointing supporters.
 We will sincerely think over what today's election means and try ceaselessly to be reborn as a party the people can lean and rely on."
 Sim Dae-pyung, leader of the Liberty Forward Party, announced his resignation after the party's poor performance.

 On 13 April, the DUP leader Han Myeong-sook announced her resignation on account of her party's defeat.